Zamfara govt assembles 500 Qur’anic reciters to pray for Buhari, Nigeria - Nigeria Today

 Zamfara govt assembles 500 Qur’anic reciters to pray for Buhari, Nigeria

+NAN reports that activities to mark this year’s Democracy Day include the opening of Juma’at mosques in different parts of the state where prayers were offered for the nation and its leaders.

+The events were set in motion early in May to allow people of the state to concentrate on preparations for the forthcoming Ramadan.

-The post Zamfara govt assembles 500 Qur’anic reciters to pray for Buhari, Nigeria appeared first on INFORMATION NIGERIA.
+The post Zamfara govt assembles 500 Qur’anic reciters to pray for Buhari, Nigeria appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share